forcedotcom/SlidingCarousel/README.md

 ###JSON Format:
 Root Dictionary: Contains the keys defined below.

->"baseImageURL" - String prefix for all UIImage retrievals
+"baseImageURL" - String prefix for all UIImage retrievals
->"pages" - Integer, number of pages
+"pages" - Integer, number of pages
->"parallaxBackground" - Array of keys for custom or defined images that will make up the background.
+"parallaxBackground" - Array of keys for custom or defined images that will make up the background.
->"floatingImages" - Array of keys to apply a built-in floating animation
+"floatingImages" - Array of keys to apply a built-in floating animation
->"motionEnabled" - Boolean Whether the background supports Apple's UIMotionEffect (on supported devices)
+"motionEnabled" - Boolean Whether the background supports Apple's UIMotionEffect (on supported devices)
->"showSkip" - Boolean Whether to show the built in skip control.
+"showSkip" - Boolean Whether to show the built in skip control.
 Creates an image with the key "skip".
 Can customize its transitions.
->"showPageControl" - Boolean Whether to show the built in page control.
+"showPageControl" - Boolean Whether to show the built in page control.
->"scrollScale" - Parallax scale for background images.
+"scrollScale" - Parallax scale for background images.
 Default is 0.45 if not defined
->"pageText" - Dictionary of String Index Keys and Titles to show under each onboarding screen if desired.
+"pageText" - Dictionary of String Index Keys and Titles to show under each onboarding screen if desired.
     numberOfPages - 1 key is the dismiss button.

-images - Array of Image dictionary defined below.

 ####Image Definition:
+**images - Key for Array of Image dictionaries defined below.**

 Can contain any of the following keys
 >{
 >The key to reference this image, one of the few mandatory keys.
 Used for transitions (Defined below) to
 >specify what view they are affecting
 >>"key": "Name",